The 15 Best Corn Mazes in Georgia (Haunted Mazes, Kids Mazes & More)

 One of the fastest growing aspects of the “Georgia grown” agritourism sector is corn mazes, with an increasing number of Georgia farmers adding such attractions.

-There are dozens of corn mazes in Georgia to explore, offering visitors a chance to support small family-owned farms, shop for fresh produce and other goods, and see the gorgeous fall colors.
+There are dozens of corn mazes in GA to explore, offering visitors a chance to support small family-owned farms, shop for fresh produce and other goods, and see the gorgeous fall colors.

 READ MORE: 25 Fun Activities Where You Can Experience Fall in Georgia